-- Your employer does not withhold Delaware tax; or - You work in another state whose tax withholding rate is lower than that of Delaware.
+- · Your employer does not withhold Delaware tax; or - You work in another state whose tax withholding rate is lower than that of Delaware.

-If you did not file estimated taxes for 2019 and need estimated tax coupons, you may find them on our website at de.gov/estimated, call the forms voice mailbox at (302) 577-8588 to order them, or call toll free 1-800-292-7826 (Delaware only).
+If you did not file estimated taxes for 2022 and need estimated tax coupons, you may find them on our website at de.gov/estimated, call the forms voice mailbox at (302) 577-8588 to order them, or call toll free 1-800-292-7826 (Delaware only).

 Estimated tax payments may be made online at revenue.delaware.gov by direct debit from your checking or savings account or by credit card.
 If you are paying by direct debit you may specify a later payment date, up to the due date.
 Payments up to \$10,000 can be made by credit card.
-If you want to pay by check, you must use the paper Form 200-ES available on our website at www.revenue.delaware.gov.
-To estimate your 2020 tax liability prior to receiving the booklet, complete a 2019 return using estimated income and deduction amounts for 2020.
+If you want to pay by check, you must use the paper Form PIT-EST available on our tax portal at tax.delaware.gov \(\hat{\mathbb{b}}\).
+To estimate your tax liability prior to receiving the booklet, complete a 2022 return using estimated income and deduction amounts for 2023.